OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:73

-> Ramoth with its pasture lands, and Anem with its pasture lands;
+> Ramoth and its grazing lands, and Anem and its grazing lands;

 ---